 Under the proposal, we will continue extracting coal via the underground longwall mining method already being successfully used at the mine, and we are seeking to increase the mine’s production from 11Mtpa to 13Mtpa.
 This will extend the life of the mine from 2031 to 2045, providing continued employment for hundreds of local people.

 We’re committed to ensuring the project meets all required approvals, which includes making sure our project and approach align with local community expectations.
 We do this through meaningful and transparent dialogue with stakeholders, and listening to, and understanding, any concerns and issues as they arise through interactions with landholders, community information drop-in sessions and information mail outs.
 We’ll continue to work with a growing cross-section of groups and individuals, using a variety of tools and approaches, as the project progresses.

 The proposal must go through an extensive State and Federal Government approval process.
-We anticipate lodging an Environmental Impact Statement with the NSW Department of Planning & Environment in early 2020.
+We anticipate lodging an Environmental Impact Statement with the NSW Department of Planning, Industry & Environment in early 2020.
 Find more information here.

 Social Impact Assessment

 A social impact assessment is being undertaken to identify and assess the potential social impacts of the Extension Project.
 You can read more about social impact assessments on the NSW Department of Planning, Industry and Environment website.